jon5477/CSCI3753/Problem Sets/Set2.md

 ```

 ---
+Yes, swap() is reentrant since there is no use of a semaphore, monitor, or lock whatsoever.
+Therefore calling this method would pose no risk of deadlock and would execute normally.

 ---
 **5. Suppose you are asked to design a server application consisting of two processes P1 and P2, such that (1) P2 is to sleep until woken up by P1, whereupon (2) P2 would take a 10 MB file from P1 and compress it.
 What forms of IPC would be best suited to implement these types of information sharing?
 Describe your solution.**